-- 5.1 The Strategy has been updated to reflect latest information as detailed in Section 2 of this report and confirms that the Council has a current recurring funding gap of £2.8 million by 31st March 2018 but took decisions in March 2016 to manage this for 2017/18. - 5.2 All models in the Appendices have been reviewed and all remain affordable. - 5.3 Appendices 1-3 outline the short, medium and long term challenges which the Council requires to consider when agreeing future budgets. - 5.4 The Strategy has taken account of the latest information from the new Scottish Government with a key announcement being the expected 2017/20 Spending Review later on 2016.
+- 5.1 The Strategy has been updated to reflect latest information as detailed in Section 2 of this report and confirms that the Council has a current recurring funding gap of £2.8 million by 31st March 2018 but took decisions in March 2016 to manage this for 2017/18. - 5.2 All models in the Appendices have been reviewed and all remain affordable. - 5.3 Appendices 1-3 outline the short, medium and long term challenges which the Council requires to consider when agreeing future budgets. - 5.4 The Strategy has taken account of the latest information from the new Scottish Government with a key announcement being the expected 2017/18 Budget on 15th December 2016. - 5.5 Whilst there is no official line from the Government indications via Cosla are that 2017/18 could be at least no better than last year with cash cuts in excess of 3.5%.
+The current mid-range funding scenario assumes a reduction of around 1.7%.